mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/50.Planning template/20.multi network/default.md

 #### Network requirements during on-premise deployment

-During the premise deployment phase of the installation we will configure the following networks on prem.
+During the premise deployment phase of the installation we will configure the following networks on-premises.